makulatorn/noise_machine/README.md

 ## Wavefolder
-Wavefolder with two gain controls, post and pre gain The drum sequencer, sound & databand and adc~ all goes into the input of the wavefolder Has a display to visualize how the waveform folds
+Wavefolder with two gain controls, post and pre gain Most of the different elements go through the wavefolder Has a display to visualize how the waveform folds

 ## Input trigger